jorgechato/nerdbook-studio/README.md

 *gulp publish* generate all outputs depending on which environment did you choose. **Article** will generate (.pdf and .word), **Book** (.epub, .mobi and .word).
+*UPDATE: 2015-12-11* PDF output file working properly, I still working on .epub and .mobi to work with images, math and Spanish language.
 ## Templates
 Now with the update (2015-12-09) you have a cool interactive menu to choose the name of the final book, language, write a pdf/word or an ebook and the layout of your project.